ajmarrocco/robot-gladiators/README.md

 * [Questions](#questions)

 ### Description
-A browser-based game that uses JavaScript that allows you to fight other robots, buy health and other potions!
+A browser-based game that uses JavaScript that allows you to fight other robots, buy health or upgrade your attack!

 ### Technologies Used
 * JavaScript